peterlai500/QuasarPolarization/README.md

 ## Goal

+## Obtaining Package
+Can directly obtain the source code and notebook file from Github with `git clone` command

 ## Enviroment requirements
 Most of the necessary packages can be install through the `Quasarpol.yml` file.
 By running in bash: